bleonheart/Lilia/documentation/docs/meta/tool.md

 **Purpose**

 Called when the tool is holstered.
-Releases ghost entity.
+Releases the ghost entity.

 **Parameters**